 State Library Victoria is Australia’s oldest and most visited public library, welcoming around two million visitors each year.

-For more information about the transformation about the State Library and its services, please click here.
+Find out more about the transformation of the State Library and its services.